Water bottle Water bottle

 Fact

-As part of the circular economy, a PET bottle that is placed in a recycle bin today can be returned into a new bottle and back in your hand in just six weeks.
+As part of the circular economy, a PET plastic bottle that is placed in a recycle bin today can be returned into a new bottle and back in your hand in just six weeks.
 When you choose to recycle your PET bottle, you’re helping our planet.
 If you put your PET plastic in the recycling bin, it can be recycled over and over again.

 Myth

-PET plastics can cause cancer.
+PET plastic can cause cancer.

 Fact

-Untrue.
+False.
 There are no known links between PET and cancer of any kind.

 Myth